Rahul7434/Blog/README.md

 allows us to do this by serving  application on a local development URL (usually http://127.0.0.1:8000/ by default).
 This makes it easy to test our views, templates, and application logic.

 4. ```py manage.py createsuperuser``` For manage admin interface. you can access the admin panel at http://127.0.0.1:8000/admin/ by default.

+### Note:-
+      Insite Repositery there not have Media folder but you create it insideproject folder for the store user-uploaded files such as images,videos,documents etc.

  ##  When you Run the server it will give http://127.0.0.1:800/ Url copy this URL and run on any  browser, but your server must be running.